simonvh/gimmemotifs-manuscript/manuscript.md

 combined in a single measure of *motif activity* using rank aggregation.
 Four methods work with discrete sets, such as different peak sets or clusters from a K-means clustering.
 The hypergeometric test uses motif counts with an empirical motif-specific FPR of 5%.
-All other implemented methods use the PWM log-odds score of the best match.
+All other implemented methods use the PFM log-odds score of the best match.

 The hypergeometric test is commonly used to calculate motif enrichment, for instance by Homer [@14naBuW39].
 In GimmeMotifs, motifs in each cluster are tested against the union of all other clusters.
-The reported value is -log10(p-value) where the p-value adjusted by the Benjamini-Hochberg procedure [@1HL2L6Bup].
+The reported value is -log10(p-value) where the p-value is adjusted by the Benjamini-Hochberg procedure [@1HL2L6Bup].

 Using the non-parametric
 Mann-Whitney U test, GimmeMotifs tests the null hypothesis that that the motif